gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 # IV) Limitations of the study:

 The study unfortunately lacked a non negligeable amount of real historical data.
-A lot of schools coulsnt by law publish their data as some classes were simply too small, which could have had some drawbacks in terms of the privacy of the concerned studenst, who would have likely been recognized in their results.
+A lot of schools couldn't by law publish their data as some classes were simply too small, which could have had some drawbacks in terms of the privacy of the concerned studenst, who would have likely been recognized in their results.
 This eventually forced us to resort us to use an abundant amount of proxy data, whihc we adapted to observations and precent studies

-For instance the overprediction and underprediction of grades were based in the assumptions made by former studies (quote study) were it was assumed that ojn average teachers tended to over predicted thei won students grades by 20 to 40% higher compeared to what they would iodeally score at the exam.
+For instance the overprediction and underprediction of grades were based in the assumptions made by former studies (quote study) were it was assumed that ojn average teachers tended to over predicted thei won students grades by 20 to 40% higher compared to what they would iodeally score at the exam.

+Predicted grades data: these were not published by the government although officially were based on GCSE results.
+GCSE results are available although it is worth noting that pupil movement between KS4 (GCSEs) and KS% (A-levels) between schools would make the historical GCSE data only partially accurate.
+That being said, had we had more time, we would have used school GCSE data as the next best option in our calculations.

 # V) Implications and suggestions for further research: